Provotorov-A-A/qt_cmake_project/README.md

 ## Description
 Template for C++ project that uses CMake and Qt.
-Project contains shell script to ease project building process with MinGW generator.
+Project contains shell script to ease simple CMake project building process.
 Template may be used for fast prototyping purposes.

 ## Requirements